datagrok-ai/public/help/domains/chem/cheminformatics.md

 ### Cheminformatics engine

-In addition to being a general-purpose extensible platform for scientific computing, Datagrok provides multiple options for developing cheminformatics solutions on top of it.
-Depending on your needs, use one or more of the following ones, or come up with your own solution.
+In addition to being a general-purpose extensible platform for scientific computing, Datagrok provides multiple options for developing cheminformatics solutions on top of that.
+Depending on your needs, you can use one or more of the following ones or come up with your own solution.

 #### Openchemlib.js